Jaypeeeee6/finance-system/NOTIFICATION_SYSTEM_DOCUMENTATION.md

 ### Department Managers (Non-IT)
 - New submissions (from their department staff only)
+- Updates on their own requests (status changes, approvals, rejections, etc.)
+- Updates on their department staff's requests (status changes, approvals, rejections, proof uploaded, etc.)
 - Recurring payment due (for their department)
-- Updates on their own requests
 - Temporary manager assignments

 ### Department Staff